nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 #### Understanding Command Formats
+To help you understand how CLIpboard recognises commands, these are some of the conventions used in this guide when specifying command formats.

 - **Supplementary command information**: These are represented in uppercase and enclosed by angle brackets (`<>`).<br>
   - e.g. in `add course <COURSE>`, `COURSE` is a parameter which can be used as `add course CS2103T`.